tagazok/my-workshops/custom-vision/tutorial.md

 ## Solution

 Did you know?
-You had the soltution all along ;)
+You had the solution all along ;)
 You can checkout the `solution branch` of the template repository to get the complete code of this workshop.
 Or, you can download it from <a href="https://github.com/tagazok/template-customvision-workshop/tree/solution" target="_blank">here</a>.

 ## Credits ❤️

-This workshop is based of <a href="https://github.com/jlooper/workshop-library/tree/main/full/ml-model-custom-vision" target="_blank">this workshop</a> created by <a href="https://twitter.com/jenlooper" target="_blank">Jen Looper</a>.
+This workshop is inspired from <a href="https://github.com/jlooper/workshop-library/tree/main/full/ml-model-custom-vision" target="_blank">this workshop</a> created by <a href="https://twitter.com/jenlooper" target="_blank">Jen Looper</a>.